-The infantry phalanx had very limited manoeuvrability, and in battles fought between such armies victory normally went to the heavier side.
+The infantry phalanx had very limited maneuverability, and in battles fought between such armies victory normally went to the heavier side.

 The formation (in Latin, a legion) was originally commanded by the two consuls, each taking it in turn day by day to act as commander-in-chief.
 They were assisted by a group of officers called tribunes, who, like the consuls, were elected by the citizens.

 The conquest of Italy brought about radical changes to the Roman army.
-For a start, the number of legions multiplied, so that by the third century Rome was fielding ten or more legions a year, divided amongst several armies under consuls, proconsuls, praetors and propraetors.
-The legions were accompanied by a matching forces of Allied troops.
+For a start, the number of legions multiplied, so that by the third century Rome was fielding ten or more legions a year, divided amongst several armies (of normally two legions each, plus matching forces of Allied troops), under consuls, proconsuls, praetors and propraetors.

 The legions themselves underwent major changes.
 They came to contain about 4000 men each, and were divided up into centuries of 100 men each.
 These were under officers called centurions, men of long military experience who were given a great deal of leeway in their leadership of their men.
 This gave the legion a flexibility unknown to the large formations of other nations.